ProVal-Tech/development-standards/README.md

 > ❌ `get-widgEts`

 #### Example 2
-When creating a new piece of code or updating existing code, work should always be done against an issue with an associated branch.
+When creating a new piece of code or updating existing code, developers should always work against an issue with an associated branch.

 > ❓ What if there isn't an existing issue for my work?
 >
 > 💡 Create one!
 Issues allow proposed changes to have their own conversations, and will also allow linking to issues across repos.